bhattsameer/bhattsameer.github.io/_posts/2021/2021-01-01-client-side-encryption-bypass-part-1.markdown

     Once you have identifed that move on with trying to break it. is it a parameter which is encrypted? or the whole request body? great you are good to go then.

     For this step I am hoping you are already familier with [**burpsuite tool**](https://portswigger.net/burp) but it is not compulsory as we are just using burp to understand the request structure.
 You can also do it with DevTools Network option as well.
+Also, Here is a [quick link](https://www.comparitech.com/net-admin/burp-suite-cheat-sheet/) which can help you to begin with [**burpsuite tool**](https://portswigger.net/burp).

     Let's intercept the login request first and observe the request and response structure.